Quantum mechanical rules for observed observers and the consistency of quantum theory

-I would like to thank Stuart Samuel for interesting me in the work of Frauchiger \& Renner and for relating his own, different, explanation of the paradox, and Parameswaran Nair for a critical assessment of my argument.
-I am ignorant of almost the entirety of the literature on the subject, so my (quasi-null) list of references is egregiously incomplete, and I thank in advance the readers whose feedback will help rectify this deficiency.
+{\bf Acknowledgements}: I would like to thank Stuart Samuel for interesting me in the work of Frauchiger \& Renner and for relating his own, different, explanation of the paradox, and Parameswaran Nair for a critical assessment of my argument.
+I am especially thankful to Renato Renner for a useful correspondence and for sharing his insights.

-This work was supported in part by NSF under grant NSF-PHY-2112729 and by a PSC-CUNY grant.
+This work was supported by NSF under grant NSF-PHY-2112729 and by PSC-CUNY grants 65109-00 53 and 6D136-00 02.